Fastdruid/ReCDTV/Connectors/CN9.md

  CD-Status bit 1
  Informs the host that data transfer will start.
 ### 26 HRD
- If the read signals from the host exceed the LC8951 maximum data rate (about 2.3MB/s), the LC8951 sets the WAIT (????) pin to LOW.
-The host must then hold HRD low to delay the read until the WAIT pin goes HIGH.
+ If the read signals from the host exceed the LC8951 maximum data rate (about 2.3MB/s), the LC8951 sets the DRQ (WAIT) pin to LOW.
+The host must then hold HRD low to delay the read until the DRQ (WAIT) pin goes HIGH.
 ### 27 STEN
  ```The controller and the host perform handshaking using signals at the STEN pin```